aquiladive/ECommerce-Website/README.md

 ## Technologies
 This was made using HTML, CSS and a bit of JavaScript.
-It also makes use of open-source frameworks such as Bootstrap and Font Awesome.
+It also makes use of open-source frameworks/libraries such as Bootstrap, Font Awesome and jQuery.

 ## Setup